 Federal Direct Parent (PLUS) Loan

 Many of our families choose to use a federal parent loan to pay all or part of the balance remaining after financial aid.
-You may apply as early as May, but you will want to have your Financial Aid Award letter first to determine the amount that you will need to borrow for the academic year.
+Families of incoming students may apply as early as May, but returning students will want to have your Financial Aid Award letter first to determine the amount that you will need to borrow for the academic year.
 For more details about this credit-based federal program, go to www.studentloans.gov.

 To apply for this loan: